 I started a new job recently and my on-boarding mentor told me I was bringing lots of value to pull request reviews despite being the new guy.
-This caused me to pause and reflect on what I do that’s special, why I do it and where my habits came from.
+This caused me to pause and reflect on how I approach code reviews, what I might be doing differently from others, why I do it and where my habits came from.

-Perhaps the best guide is to think of pull request reviews, and code reviews in general, as an asynchronous pair coding session:
+Perhaps the best way to describe my approach is that I think of code reviews as an asynchronous pair coding session:

 In 2009 I got my first smartphone, and since then it’s played an essential role in organizing and scheduling my life.
 Surely your experience is similar.
 Given that I rely on it so much, I often worry about the apps, tools and websites I’ve chosen.
 They might be shut down for one reason or another.
 My data might be leaked during a security breach, or transferred to another company during a merger.